Skip to main content

 ⚠️ What to do if you notice suspicious payments

-2. Review recent transactions — Check if it might be a legitimate purchase you forgot
+2. Review recent transactions — Check whether it might be a legitimate purchase you forgot about.

-4. Consider terminating the card — If compromised, you may need to issue a new card
+3. Consider terminating the card — If it is compromised, you may need to issue a new card.

 Important notes